openui/open-ui/CONTRIBUTING.md

 If you are making a pull request on behalf of someone else but you had no part in designing the feature, you can remove yourself with the above syntax.

+If you'd like to contribute a proposal, we offer guidance on our site's [getting involved](https://open-ui.org/get-involved) page.
+It details the process  of standardizing a UI component, including researching, and reviewing.